-Separately on Wednesday, Rajaratnam’s lawyers indicated in a court document that they are preparing a broad attack on the government’s wiretap evidence, which they want to suppress from the trial scheduled for October.
+Separately on Wednesday, Rajaratnam’s lawyers indicated in a court document that they are preparing a broad attack on the government’s wiretap evidence.

 Information on the investigation came to light in a decision by U.S. District Judge Richard Holwell who is presiding over the criminal case of Rajaratnam and principal co-defendant Danielle Chiesi, a former trader at New Castle Funds LLC.

 Holwell denied a motion by Rajaratnam to obtain access to unredacted interviews that federal agents conducted with a cooperating witness, Roomy Khan, a former trader and associate of the hedge fund founder.

 Some of the information redacted by federal prosecutors “related to ongoing covert investigations involving two individuals occasionally mentioned in the Khan documents,” according to the decision.